-The Circumlocution Office is privately run and we are not affiliated with any commercial, academic or charitable body.
+The Circumlocution Office is privately run and funded.
+We are not affiliated with any government, commercial, academic or charitable body.

 We make our site free to use.
 We do not ask you to register (unless you are posting comments) or take out a paid subscription to read our content, unlike many literature-based sites.
 We have tried to present the content as easy to read as possible, allowing for the different types of devices our site is viewed on.
 For example, chapter pages do not have breaks in them.
 We do not use annoying pop-up boxes apart from a mandatory cookie acceptance notice.